Create service

 Services can listen on specific ports, and you have the option to set up load balancer rules to make them public or keep them strictly private within your environment, accessible only to other services.

-To add one or more ports click on "Add port" button.
+To add one or more ports, click on the "Add port" button.
 You can now define the port on which your service listens.

 This rule can be edited or added later from load balancer routing rules.